-The Model AV-106A-B-OPWRA-N pulse generator is designed for pulsing laser diode and other low impedance loads with rectangular pulses as high as -50 Amperes into load voltages up to-13V, with 75 ns rise and fall times.
+The Model AV-106A-B-OPWRA-N (MOD A) pulse generator is designed for pulsing laser diode and other low impedance loads with rectangular pulses as high as -50 Amperes (or -45V), with 150 ns rise and fall times.
 The pulse repetition frequency can vary from 1 Hz to 10 kHz, and pulse widths can vary from 0.2 to 5 us.
-The maximum duty cycle is 2%.
+The maximum duty cycle is 2%, and the maximum average output power is 50 Watts.

-The Model AV-106A-B-OPWRA-N pulse generator is a current pulser.
-The current amplitude is largely independent of the load voltage.
-The load voltage must not exceed -13V.
+The Model AV-106A-B-OPWRA-N (MOD A) pulse generator is a voltage pulser.
+The current amplitude is determined by Ohm's Law.
+That is, the current is the output voltage divided by the load resistance.
+The load resistance should be approximately 0.9 Ω to attain a peak current of -50 A.

-The AV-106A-B-OPWRA-N system consists of an instrument mainframe and a negative output module (the AV-106A-OPWRA-N-PG).
-The output module connects to the mainframe using two cables: a 25-conductor cable, detachable at the mainframe end, carries the control signals, and a single-conductor shielded RG-58 cable, detachable at both ends, carries the high voltage power supply (-36V).
+The AV-106A-B-OPWRA-N (MOD A)system consists of an instrument mainframe and a negative output module (the AV-106A-OPWRA-N-PG (MOD A)).
+The output module connects to the mainframe using two cables: a 25-conductor cable, detachable at the mainframe end, carries the control signals, and a single-conductor shielded RG-58 cable, detachable at both ends, carries the high voltage power supply (0 to -47V).